 - Creates cleaner shear plane which causes the tool to rub less and increases tool life

-- Chips are removed behind the cutter which reduces the chance of recutting
+- Chips are removed behind the cutter which reduces the chance of chip recutting

 - Downwards forces in horizontal milling is created that helps hold the workpiece down, less complex work holdings are need when coupled with these forces